siberoloji/siberoloji.github.io/content/en/docs/programming/jetpack-compose/20-2025-02-26-differences-between-jetpack-compose-and-xml-based-ui-in-android-development.md

 Android development has undergone significant transformations over the years, with Google continuously evolving its tools and frameworks.
 One of the most notable changes in recent times is the introduction of **Jetpack Compose**, a modern UI toolkit for building native Android apps using a declarative approach.
 This marks a stark departure from the traditional **XML-based UI**, which has been the standard for designing Android interfaces for over a decade.

 Understanding the differences between **Jetpack Compose** and **XML-based UI** is crucial for developers aiming to choose the right approach for their projects.
-This blog post explores their key distinctions, advantages, and challenges to help you make an informed decision.
+This article explores their key distinctions, advantages, and challenges to help you make an informed decision.

 ## 1. UI Definition Approach: Declarative vs. Imperative